KyleFontenot/simplebuilder/README.md

 4. `npm install`
 5. `npm run build`

 Then your build application of static html files are in the `build` folder.
-You can simply upload that `build` folder to your hosting platform, or you can automate this process in platforms like Cloudflare by linking it to the git repositry so it rebuilds on every commit.
+You can simply upload that `build` folder to your hosting platform, or you can automate this process in platforms like Cloudflare by linking your fork of this so that it rebuilds on every commit.